Generating function: Convolution polynomials

+Examples of convolution polynomial sequences include the binomial power series, 𝓑_{t}(z) = 1 + z𝓑_{t}(z)^{t}, so-termed tree polynomials, the Bell numbers, B(n), the Laguerre polynomials, and the Stirling convolution polynomials.

 Ordinary generating functions

-Examples of generating functions for simple sequences
+Examples for simple sequences

 Polynomials are a special case of ordinary generating functions, corresponding to finite sequences, or equivalently sequences that vanish after a certain point.
 These are important in that many finite sequences can usefully be interpreted as generating functions, such as the Poincaré polynomial and others.